-Despite growing attention to hallucinations in VLMs, there is a significant gap in research focusing on this issue in the medical domain~\cite{Gu2024MedVHTS}.
-Existing medical VLMs rely heavily on benchmarks that fall short of capturing the complexities of medical hallucinations.
-Traditional metrics like BLEU and METEOR focus on surface similarities rather than factual accuracy, while sentence-level assessments in~\cite{Chen2024DetectingAE} can be subjective and biased, with an overly intuitive hierarchical definition that classifies hallucinations as catastrophic, critical, or minor.
-Although studies like CARES~\cite{xia2024cares} analyze trustworthiness in over-confidence and abstention rate by toxic prompting and several works~\cite{yan2024medhvl,Gu2024MedVHTS} evaluate hallucinations in knowledge and objects, they do not specifically address hallucinations and fall short in evaluating the long-form VLM outputs under clinical settings.
-This gap in mitigating and evaluating medical hallucinations hinders the development of reliable medical AI systems.
+Despite growing attention to hallucinations in VLMs \cite{guan2024hallusionbench,Liu2023MitigatingHI,huang2025survey,xing2024mitigating}, research in the medical domain remains limited and underdeveloped~\cite{Gu2024MedVHTS}.
+Firstly, most existing benchmarks fail to reflect the nuanced and high-stakes nature of medical hallucinations, focus on general VQA datasets and overlook clinical subtleties critical for trustworthy decision-making \cite{li2024llava,lau2018dataset,he2020pathvqa,hu2024omnimedvqa,xie2024medtrinity}.
+Secondly, common metrics such as BLEU and METEOR emphasize surface-level similarity rather than factual correctness, while sentence-level annotations~\cite{Chen2024DetectingAE} often rely on subjective and coarse-grained labels like catastrophic, critical or minor, lacking precision and consistency.
+Thirdly, while some recent studies examine VLM trustworthiness under adversarial prompting~\cite{xia2024cares} or focus on hallucinations in medical knowledge and object recognition~\cite{yan2024medhvl,Gu2024MedVHTS}, they do not address hallucinations in open-ended, multimodal clinical scenarios where complex reasoning and factual accuracy are required.
+In particular, existing medical VQA and medical reasoning datasets primarily evaluate the correctness of final answers or selections, but do not explicitly characterize whether an error arises from hallucinated medical knowledge, non-existent visual entities, or incorrect attributes of observed findings.
+As a result, these benchmarks are insufficient for diagnosing hallucination behaviors in open-ended medical vision-language generation.
+These limitations pose serious barriers to robust, trustworthy deployment of medical VLMs.
 Therefore, \textit{there is a pressing need for methods to evaluate hallucinations and improve the model robustness in healthcare.}